sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/_index.md

 ---
-title: "Monitoring"
+title: "Monitoring and Accounting"
-linkTitle: "Monitoring"
+linkTitle: "Monitoring and Accounting"
-weight: 15
+weight: 400
 description: >
-  Information and setup about ScienceMesh monitoring.
+  Information and setup about ScienceMesh monitoring and accounting.
 ---

+FIXME

 This section contains details about monitoring in the ScienceMesh project.